|

-Estate Owned", which is the same as "Bank
+Estate Owned", which means the same as "Bank

 foreclosure auction and has had no luck getting bids.
 Because

-the property was not bid on, the bank then became the owner of
+the property was not bid on, the lender then became the owner of

 the property.
-Naturally, the bank does not want to keep the
+Naturally, they do not want to keep the

-REO any longer than possible, and this makes it a great
+REO any longer than possible.
+This makes it a great

 opportunity for a homebuyer or investor.
 Not every REO is a